Construction Sites Are Among The Most Dangerous Workplaces In New York City

 Can you, as a construction employee, prevent physical harm to yourself and your co-workers?
 New York law firms have been taking on case after case of construction injury and death due to lack of safety precautions — and these injuries are far too common and frequent.
 There is something you can do, and it is officially referred to as “Stop Work Authority.”
 Read a brief explanation.

-Hiring An Attorney May Be Your Only Option
+Hiring A Construction Accident Lawyer May Be Your Only Option

 In times of crisis like these, the only recourse a worker or a family member might have to get the compensation he or she deserves is to hire a top New York construction accident attorney.
 While it is also true that laws in New York state prohibit employees from suing their employers for on-the-job accidents, contractors, architects, manufacturers and property owners may be held liable for work injuries or wrongful deaths that take place at a construction site.